nkabbara/nkabbara.github.io/docs/learning-new-typing-system.md

 - Reptition 3
 - Accuracy 96

+### 2022/01/06

+monkey type: finished 13wpm.
+keybr: progressed to letter a!

+notes:

+- Actually pausing in front of a word seems more effective as far as accuracy then reading a few words ahead.
+Scratch note below about reading a few words ahead.
+- Found a good mnemonic for r/e situation.
+R is on the left and E is on the right because REpeat.
+Als RE: .
+MAke sense for r to be on the left and e on the right.
+You just tested this with keybr and seems to have worked.
+You progressed to two new letters.

+### 2022/01/05

+keybr: Speed: 35.2 (↑+10.94) Errors: 2 (↑-4.56) Score: 1002 (↑+638.7)
+monkey type: couldn't finish a test today

 ### 2022/01/04

 monkeytype: seems like 4 minutes is a good time.
 Getting 13WPM right now.